 The materials she employs – predominantly natural, found or recycled materials – expose Anna’s love of form and attraction to detail.
 Though often organic in their appearance, each composition is thoroughly planned, often utilising geometry, symmetry and mathematics in their design.
 Particularly apparent in her recent works is a preoccupation with the resistance to time and change, and the paradox of its inevitability: the butterflies she uses, symbolic of change, are prevented from completing their life-cycle.
 Meanwhile, watch parts, the very mechanics of time, are suspended motionless apart from their counterparts, whilst time progresses regardless.

-Born in 1982, Anna Masters lives and works in Kent.
+Currently, Anna Masters lives and works in Kent.